DanioPurdue/CS267ProbabilisticDatabase/README.md

 ## Dependencies

-1. itertools
-2. pandas
-3. numpy
-4. pandas
+1. pandas
-5. numpy
+2. numpy
-6. random
-7. itertools
-8. pdb
-9. matplotlib
+3. matplotlib
-10. progressbar
+4. progressbar

+These dependencies are in the `requiremens.txt` file.

+To install them, please run

+`pip install -r requirements.txt`

 ## Sample Command for running main.py